 Article

-Shares denote a small piece of ownership in a company.
-Major corporations have millions of shares you can buy or sell on regulated markets.
-The price of shares rises and falls based on supply and demand and other factors, such as the company's financial performance, executive decisions or announcements, and macroeconomic factors.
+Shares represent fractional ownership in a corporation.
+Large companies issue millions of shares that can be bought or sold on regulated exchanges.
+Share prices fluctuate based on supply and demand dynamics and other factors such as the company's financial results, management decisions or announcements, and broader macroeconomic conditions.

-Unlike shares, CFDs do not represent ownership of a company.
-Instead, they merely mimic the price movements of the underlying asset.
-You do not purchase a CFD.
-Instead, you agree to pay the difference between the price of the stock when you open the position and when you close it.
-The price difference is calculated in points, each with a specific value.
+Unlike owning shares, CFDs do not confer ownership rights in the company.
+Instead, they allow traders to speculate on price changes of the underlying asset.
+When trading CFDs, you do not buy the actual share; rather, you enter into an agreement to settle the difference between the opening and closing prices of the position.
+This price difference is measured in points, each assigned a specific monetary value.

-If you open a position while CFD shares are trading and the underlying stock goes up, the broker will pay you the value of the increase.
-However, you must pay the broker if the underlying shares go down.
+If you open a CFD position while the underlying shares are trading and the stock price rises, the broker will credit you the amount corresponding to the price increase.
+Conversely, if the stock price declines, you are required to pay the broker the loss amount.

 Trade Smarter Today